dKingston/laniidae/README.md

 # laniidae -- A (currently WIP) cross-platform PS1 emulator.

-This program is "Free and Open Source Software" (FOSS) under the FreeBSD License (also known as the 2-clause BSD license), see the LICENSE files for the details.
+This program is "Free and Open Source Software" (FOSS) under the FreeBSD License (also known as the 2-clause BSD license), see the docs/LICENSE file for the details.

 The development tree can be found on [GitHub][].
 [github]: http://github.com/dkingston/laniidae/